Learning and Teaching Small Grant

 5. Only one Learning and Teaching Small Research Grant award is possible per person.

-7. The investigator should undertake at least part of the teaching activity/research him/herself.
+6. The Principal Grant Holder should undertake at least part of the teaching activity/research themselves.

 "The chances of success are higher than RCUK applications.
 The application process is less onerous.
 This process is excellent practice for when you write larger grant applications."